Skip to main content

 Collection, Preservation and Display of Old Lawn Mowers

-Ferrabee Improved, No 8043
+Ferrabee Improved No 8043

 Ferrabee Improved No 8043 was manufactured in 1863 by the Phoenix Iron Works Company, Stroud.
 It is the youngest of the lawnmowers made in Stroud known to survive.
-It is on display at the Museum in the Park, Stroud, along with machine no 7508.
+It is on display at the Museum in the Park, Stroud, along with machine No 7508.

+The Phoenix Ironworks Company only produced lawnmowers for one year, in 1863, This allows us to date the machine.
 Production of lawnmowers at Thrupp then ceased after 33 years.

 • Ferrabee Improved, No 8043, Museum in the Park, Stroud.